Augmented triad

-An augmented triad is a chord, made up of two major thirds (an augmented fifth).
-The term augmented triad arises from an augmented triad being considered a major chord whose top note (fifth) is raised.
+An augmented triad is a chord with a major third and an augmented fifth above the root.
+It is equivalent to a major chord whose top note (fifth) is augmented (raised by a chromatic semitone).
 When using popular-music symbols, it is indicated by the symbol "+" or "aug".
 For example, the augmented triad built on A♭, written as A♭+, has pitches A♭-C-E:The chord can be represented by the integer notation {0, 4, 8}.

 Analysis

 Whereas a major triad, such as C–E–G, contains a major third (C–E) and a minor third (E–G), with the interval of the fifth (C–G) being perfect, the augmented triad has an augmented fifth, becoming C–E–G♯.
 In other words, the top note is raised a semitone.
 H.R.
 Palmer notes: